-- (A) Follow-up inspection An inspection [made] to determine if a previously [eited] identified violation has been corrected. [or after a request for an extension, a stay of correction time or a variance has been denied;] - (B) Complaint inspection An inspection made in response to a complaint[:]. - (C) Accident investigation A systematic appraisal of an accident sequence to determine causal factors, corrective actions and preventative measures[; and]. - (D) Referral inspection An inspection made in response to a referral.
+- (a) Programmed Inspections conducted under the provisions of OAR 437-001-0057. - (b) Unprogrammed. - (A) Follow-up inspection An inspection to determine if a previously identified violation has been corrected - (B) Complaint inspection An inspection made in response to a complaint. - (C) Accident investigation A systematic appraisal of an accident sequence to determine causal factors, corrective actions and preventative measures. - (D) Referral inspection An inspection made in response to a referral.

-Letter of $[G]\underline{\mathbf{c}}$ or rective $[A]\underline{\mathbf{a}}$ ction - A letter stating the corrective action(s) taken by the employer to comply with the violation(s) that were not corrected at the time of the inspection.
+Letter of corrective action - A letter stating the corrective action(s) taken by the employer to comply with the violation(s) that were not corrected at the time of the inspection.

-Lost workdays - The actual number of days after, but not including, the day of injury or illness [during which]when the employee would have worked, but could not perform all or any part of [his/her]their normal assignment during all or any part of the employee's next regular workday or shift because of the occupational injury or illness.
+Lost workdays - The actual number of days after, but not including, the day of injury or illness when the employee would have worked, but could not perform all or any part of their normal assignment during all or any part of the employee's next regular workday or shift because of the occupational injury or illness.